stratdev3/SimpleW/documentation/simplew/docs/guide/staticfiles.md

 ✓ built in 424ms
 ```

-To get the location of dist files just
+To get the location of the dist files, run :

 ```bash
 $ pwd
 > C:\www\my-vue-app\dist
 ```

-Now, we will server this directory using the `StaticFilesModule` module of SimpleW :
+Now, we will serve this directory using the `StaticFilesModule` module of SimpleW :

 ```csharp
 using System;